suubbhhaamm/Dodge-Mania-Game/README.md

 # DODGE MANIA GAME
-**Built using JavaScript and some HTML and CSS for inputs and styling.There is a window.requestAnimationFrame() method that plays major role for the game animation.
+**Built using JavaScript and some HTML and CSS for inputs and styling.
+There is a window.requestAnimationFrame() method that plays a major role in the game animation.
 It tells the browser that you wish to perform an animation and requests that the browser calls a specified function to update an animation before the next repaint.
-All these makes it a fasinating car dodge game that allow the player to dodge other cars upon game start and reach higher scores.**
+All these make it a fascinating car dodge game that allows the player to dodge other cars upon game start and reach higher scores.**

 ## FEATURES
 > Iteractive & Involving